Thuja plicata: Use by wildlife

 Western redcedar provides cover for bears, raccoons, skunks, and other animals which nest inside trunk cavities.
 It is used as a nest tree by cavity-nesting bird species such as yellow-bellied sapsuckers, hairy woodpeckers, tree swallows, chestnut-backed chickadees, and Vaux's swifts.
 Pileated woodpeckers on the Olympic Peninsula prefer very large western redcedars with heart rot when selecting roosting sites, but do not use them for nesting, instead relying on Pacific silver fir (Abies amabilis) for that purpose.
 Old-growth valley bottom forests of western redcedar and western hemlock are the preferred habitat for white-tailed deer in the Priest River drainage of northern Idaho.
-The dense canopies of these forests prevent deep snow accumulation, which hinders movement and results in increased energy expenditure for the deer.
+The dense canopies of these forests prevent deep snow accumulation, which makes movement difficult for the deer.

 The foliage, especially that of saplings, is an important food source year-round for browsing ungulates such as Roosevelt elk and black-tailed deer, especially during the winter months when little else is available.
-Western redcecar foliage is more palatable for browsing herbivores than the commonly associated Sitka spruce and western hemlock.
+Western redcedar foliage is more palatable for browsing herbivores than the commonly associated Sitka spruce and western hemlock.
 Browsing by introduced Sitka black-tailed deer is a major source of mortality for seedlings and saplings in old-growth forests on Haida Gwaii, where the deer lack natural predators.
 The presence of deer there has been linked to a decline in western redcedar recruitment.
 The seeds may be eaten by birds and rodents such as deer mice, but are apparently not the preferred food source for most species, possibly due to their small size or unpleasant odor.
 A 1937 study conducted in western Cowlitz County, Washington demonstrated a strong preference among deer mice for Douglas-fir and western hemlock seeds over western redcedar seeds.
-However, pine siskins have displayed a preference for western redcedar seeds over those of Douglas-fir and western hemlock.
+However, pine siskins apparently favor western redcedar seeds over those of Douglas-fir and western hemlock.